pingcap/docs-dm/en/faq.md

 Currently, DM only supports decoding the standard version of MySQL or MariaDB binlog.
 It has not been tested for Alibaba Cloud RDS or other cloud databases.
 If you are confirmed that its binlog is in standard format, then it is supported.

+It is a known issue that for an upstream table with no primary key in Alibaba Cloud RDS, its binlog still contains a hidden primary key column, which is inconsistent with the original table structure.

 ## Does the regular expression of the block and allow list in the task configuration support `non-capturing (?!)`?

 Currently, DM does not support it and only supports the regular expressions of the Golang standard library.
 See regular expressions supported by Golang via [re2-syntax](https://github.com/google/re2/wiki/Syntax).